MicrosoftDocs/customer-insights/ci-docs/data/data-unification-best-practices.md

 When you set up rules to unify your data into a customer profile, consider these best practices:

-- **Avoid creating too many rules**.
+- [**Avoid creating too many rules**](#unification-performance).
 Too many rules provide diminishing returns but increase processing time.

-- **Add rules progressively and track the results**.
+- [**Add rules progressively and track the results**](#unification-performance).
 Remove rules that don’t improve the match result.

-- **Deduplicate each table** so that every customer is represented in a single row.
+- [**Deduplicate](#deduplication) each table** so that every customer is represented in a single row.

-- **Use normalization to standardize variations** in how data was entered such as Street vs. St vs. St. vs. st.
+- **Use [normalization](#normalization) to standardize variations** in how data was entered such as Street vs. St vs. St. vs. st.

-- **Use fuzzy matching to correct typos and errors** in how data was entered such as bob@contoso.com and bob@contoso.cm.
+- **Use [fuzzy matching](#fuzzy-matching) to correct typos and errors** in how data was entered such as bob@contoso.com and bob@contoso.cm.

-- **Narrow the scope of matches with exact match**.
-Make sure every rule with fuzzy conditions has at least 1 exact match condition.
+- **Narrow the scope of matches with [exact match](#exact-match)**.
+Make sure every rule with fuzzy conditions has at least one exact match condition.

 - **Don’t match columns that contain heavily repeated data**.
-Make sure fuzzy-matched columns don’t have values repeated frequently, such as a form’s default value of "Firstname".
+Make sure fuzzy-matched columns don’t have values repeated frequently, such as a form’s default value of "Firstname."

 ## Unification performance

 Each rule takes time to run.
 Patterns such as comparing every table to every other table using every rule pattern makes your unification plan take hours longer to run.
-It also returns few if any additional matches over a plan that compares each table to a base table.
+It also returns few if any more matches over a plan that compares each table to a base table.

 The best approach is to start with a basic set of rules you know are needed, such as comparing each table to your primary table.
 Your primary table should be the table with the most complete and accurate data.
 This table should be ordered at the top in the Matching rules unification step.

 Progressively add several rules and see how long the changes take to run, and if your results improve.
 Go to **Settings** > **System** > **Status** and select Match to see how long Match took for each unification run.

 View the rule statistics on the Deduplication and Match pages to see if the number of Unique records changes.
-If a new rule matches some records, and the unique record count doesn't change, then those matches were already identified by a previous rule.
+If a new rule matches some records, and the unique record count doesn't change, then a previous rule identified those matches.

 ## Deduplication

-Use deduplication rules to remove duplicate customer records within a table so that each customer is represented by a single row in each table.
+Use deduplication rules to remove duplicate customer records within a table so that a single row in each table represents each customer.
 A good rule identifies a unique customer.

 In this simple example, records 1, 2 and 3 share either an email or phone, and represent the same person.